Pomerania in the High Middle Ages: Rural settlement

 Before the Ostsiedlung, Pomerania was rather sparsely settled.
-Around 1200, a relatively dense population could be found on the islands of Rügen, Usedom and Wollin/Wolin, around the gards of Stettin/Szczecin, Köslin/Koszalin, Pyritz/Pyrzyce (Pyritzer Weizacker) and Stargard, around the Persante/Parsęta river (Kolberg/Kołobrzeg area), the lower Peene river, and between Schlawe and the Łeba valley.
+Around 1200, a relatively dense population could be found on the islands of Rügen, Usedom and Wolin, around the gards of Szczecin, Koszalin, Pyrzyce and Stargard, around the Parsęta river (Kołobrzeg area), the lower Peene river, and between Sławno and the Łeba valley.
 Largely unsettled were the hilly regions and the woods in the South.
 The 12th century warfare, especially the Danish raids, depopulated many areas of Pomerania and caused severe population drops in others (e.g. Usedom).
-At the turn to the 13th century, only isolated German settlements existed, e.g. Hohenkrug and other German villages, and the merchant's settlement near the Stettin castle.
+At the turn to the 13th century, only isolated German settlements existed, e.g. Hohenkrug and other German villages, and the merchant's settlement near the Szczecin castle.
 In contrast, the monasteries were almost exclusively run by Germans and Danes.

-The first German and Danish settlers arrived since the 1170s and settled in the Peene area, the Uckermark, the Stettin area and southern Pomerania.
+The first German and Danish settlers arrived since the 1170s and settled in the Peene area, the Uckermark, the Szczecin area and southern Pomerania.

 Significant German settlement started in the first half of the 13th century.
 Ostsiedlung was a common process at this time in all Central Europe and was largely run by the nobles and monasteries to increase their income.
 Also, the settlers were expected to finish and secure the conversion of the non-nobles to Christianity.
 In addition, the Danes withdrew from most of Pomerania in 1227, leaving the duchy vulnerable to their expansive neighbors, especially Mecklenburg, Brandenburg, and Henry I of Silesia.

-Besides the Slovincian area, the last records of a Slavic language in the Duchy of Pomerania are from the 16th century: In the Oder area, a few Slavic fishing villages are recorded, and east of Kolberg and Köslin, a more numerous Slavic-speaking population must have existed, as can be concluded from a 1516 decree forbidding the use of the Slavic language at the Köslin market.
+Besides the Slovincian area, the last records of a Slavic language in the Duchy of Pomerania are from the 16th century: In the Oder area, a few Slavic fishing villages are recorded, and east of Kolberg (Kołobrzeg) and Köslin (Koszalin), a more numerous Slavic-speaking population must have existed, as can be concluded from a 1516 decree forbidding the use of the Slavic language at the Köslin market.

 Foundation of towns

-Before the Ostsiedlung, urban settlements of the emporia and gard types existed, for example the city of Szczecin (Stettin) which counted between 5,000 and 9,000 inhabitants, and other locations like Demmin, Wolgast, Usedom, Wollin/Wolin, Kolberg/Kołobrzeg, Pyritz/Pyrzyce and Stargard, though many of the coastal ones declined during the 12th century warfare.
+Before the Ostsiedlung, urban settlements of the emporia and gard types existed, for example the city of Szczecin which counted between 5,000 and 9,000 inhabitants, and other locations like Demmin, Wolgast, Usedom, Wolin, Kołobrzeg, Pyrzyce and Stargard, though many of the coastal ones declined during the 12th century warfare.
 Previous theories that urban development was "in its entirety" brought to areas such as Pomerania, Mecklenburg or Poland by Germans are now discarded, and studies show that these areas had already growing urban centres in process similar to Western Europe These population centres were usually centered on a gard, which was a fortified castle which housed the castellan as well as his staff and the ducal craftsmen.
 The surrounding town consisted of suburbs, inhabited by merchants, clergy and the higher nobles.
 According to Piskorski this portion usually included "markets, taverns, butcher shops, mints, which also exchanged coins, toll stations, abbeys, churches and the houses of nobles".